-Incentives programs have long been proven as a way of inspiring extra impetus and motivation from your customers and staff.
+Incentives have long been proven as a way of inspiring extra impetus and motivation from your customers and staff.
 Travel incentives, in particular, have always been associated with thanking customers or staff for a lift in performance over a period of time.
 In the past, these programs were often issued without clear structure and targets as a way to drive retention or as an appreciation for loyalty.

-However, the introduction of fringe benefits tax tightened the use of travel and other benefits and as a result, today’s growth programs are highly transparent and measurable tools that are modelled to offer a clear dollar return per customer.
+However, the introduction of fringe benefits tax tightened the use of travel and other benefits and as a result, today’s incentive programs are highly transparent and measurable tools that are modelled to offer a clear dollar return per customer.
 The programs are designed to achieve defined targets and achievement is tightly monitored.
 If the target is not achieved then the reward is not granted – though there are a number of sophisticated tools and triggers that can be implemented to ensure that the desired behavioural change is accomplished.

 Ultimately, all incentive programs today should offer sound financial and strategic benefits.
-However, with over 100 successful programs executed, we’ve seen that as well as the financial benefit, growth programs really do deliver another significant payback; establishing strong customer relationships that are protected your competitors.
+However, with over 100 successful programs executed, we’ve seen that as well as the financial benefit, incentive programs really do deliver another significant payback; establishing strong customer relationships that are protected your competitors.
 The second payback revolves around the travel component of the program – building from the airport welcome to the first cocktail as the customers are immersed in their once in a lifetime experience.
 Being there and undertaking these special experiences with your customers develops an emotional connection and sense of comradery that is strengthened day-by-day.

 Waves of excitement, exhilaration, gratitude and appreciation develop as your delegates experience new activities, cultures or levels of luxury.
 This is all delivered through money can’t buy experiences that only the power of a group can economically deliver.